Learn how to macerate strawberries with granulated sugar. Serve the strawberries with whipped cream or use them to top other desserts.

 Instructions

 - Prepare strawberries: Wash and hull the strawberries.
-Halve or quarter them, depending on their size, and place them in a bowl.1 lb strawberries/ 500 g
+Halve or quarter them, depending on their size, and place them in a bowl.1 lb strawberries

 - Sprinkle with sugar, add vanilla extract or vanilla sugar to taste, toss well, and let stand for at least 30 minutes until the juice is formed.
-Stir again.2-3 tablespoons granulated sugar + some vanilla extract or vanilla sugar
+Stir again.2-3 tablespoons granulated sugar + a few drops vanilla extract

-- Whip the heavy cream and serve over the macerated strawberries.1 cup heavy cream/ 250 ml
+- Whip the heavy cream and serve over the macerated strawberries.1 cup heavy cream

 Kathy @ Beyond the Chicken Coop says